Blog post

 Do you have the right software capabilities?

-Your self-checkout POS should have an intuitive and easy to use interface that is simple to use.
+Your self-checkout POS should have an intuitive and easy-to-use interface that is simple to use.
 It should be crystal clear for the customer how to initiate the checkout process, add and remove products, add potential shopping bags, log into any loyalty program, add any potential discount code, select secure payment options and finalize the purchase - all on their own.

 Does it make sense?

 For some retailers, self-checkout is as obvious as a traditional checkout, if not even more obvious.
-But for some it’s not.
-In the end it has to make perfect sense to offer the option of self-checkout - either as an option to the regular checkout line or as the main way of completing the purchase with a regular checkout by the counter as a fallback
+But for some, it’s not.
+In the end, it has to make perfect sense to offer the option of self-checkout - either as an option to the regular checkout line or as the main way of completing the purchase with a regular checkout by the counter as a fallback

 Does it match the experience you want to give your customers?